 VisitScotland.org contains details of their Quality Assurance Scheme and how to get involved, as well as further information on brown signage.

-Euan’s guide is a site that used by disabled people to review, share and discover accessible places to visit.
+Euan’s guide is a site that’s used by disabled people to review, share, and discover accessible places to visit.
 Any venue can list their details on the site, which will ask about your range of accessibility.
 They also have resources and top tips for venues wanting to improve their accessibility.

-The Association of Independent Museums has a success guide entitled Successful visitor experiences with resources on how to offer your visitors better experiences.
-Also, their Hallmarks project has a 'Visitor Focus' element with further information and case studies.
+The Association of Independent Museums has a success guide titled Successful visitor experiences with resources on how to offer your visitors better experiences.
+Their Hallmarks project has a ‘Visitor Focus’ element with further information and case studies.